Configuration#

 necessary, and on a case-by-case basis.

-Most Sphinx-Gallery configuration options are set in the Sphinx conf.py
+Sphinx-Gallery configuration options that can be set in the Sphinx conf.py

 examples_dirs